Packit Onboarding Guide

 3. Select Test and for example Push event.
 At the top of the page appears a red Hook executed successfully but returned HTTP 401 "X-Gitlab-Token not in request.headers".

-4. Wait a bit and check Issues of the project and after a while there should be a new confidential Packit-Service Authentication issue with the instructions how to finish the setup.
-(You need to give Packit user maintainer permissions to the project and attach a provided token to the webhooks.)
+4. Wait a bit and check Issues of the project and after a while there should be a new confidential Packit-Service Authentication issue with the instructions how to finish the setup (most notably adding the token to webhooks).

 With some limitations (but tweakability) you can also use Packit as a GitLab pipeline using the Packit’s CLI from the regularly built quay.io/packit/packit image.
 As you can see in the following example, it’s really straightforward and explicit: